Leg3ndary/LinkCom/README.md

 ---

-For further inquiries or contributions, feel free to reach out or submit an issue.
+For free to contribute or share an issue!